Skip to main content

 Currie adds: "This is because the effects of oestrogen deficiency change according to what stage we're at.
 Women may need their oestrogen dosage adjusted at certain points when on HRT, but just because they move to a higher dose, that doesn't mean they will need to stay on a high dose ongoing.
 Oestrogen drops to a certain point and stays there - it doesn't keep dropping as we age."

-Without HRT, there are some menopausal changes that will not resolve in time.
-Vaginal atrophy and associated bladder symptoms - and the effects on bone density - are permanent.
+There are other menopausal changes that HRT also helps.
+Vaginal atrophy and associated bladder symptoms - and the effects on bone density - are all menopausal changes that occur as oestrogen drops.

 Your GP may be able to adjust your HRT dosage or refer you to a consultant for advice and management.
 Some hospitals offer specialist menopause clinics and the British Menopause Society can help you find a menopause specialist in your area.
 Menopause Matters is another great resource.